Middleton-in-Teesdale railway station: History

-Middleton-in-Teesdale railway station was the terminus of the Tees Valley Railway from Barnard Castle.
-It served the town of Middleton-in-Teesdale.
+The station served the town of Middleton-in-Teesdale.
 The station opened to passenger traffic on 12 May 1868.
 It closed for passengers on 30 November 1964 and freight traffic on 5 April 1965.
+Until June 1894, the station was simply called Middleton, but a name change was instigated to differentiate it from the other stations on the network called Middleton.